 Avoiding conversations altogether or dismissing conversations by implying that they don’t have a place in the workplace can lead to bigger problems.
 Setting boundaries helps you both.

-5. Recognise your bias
+5. Recognize your bias

 It’s important to check in on the underlying assumptions that form your views of the topic at hand.
 Do you find yourself judging the validity of the request rather than focusing on what impact it will have on outcomes?
-Have an open mind and use the tips above to keep you focused on what’s possible, recognising how you might have to lead differently to make this work for your team.
+Have an open mind and use the tips above to keep you focused on what’s possible, recognizing how you might have to lead differently to make this work for your team.